ngjunsiang/laymansguide-src/season4/issue045/issue045.md

 - What is HTML?
 [Issue 38]
 - What is OpenType?
 And what are fonts anyway?
 [Issue 42]
 - What is compression?
 [Issue 43]
-- Why are music files so large when a voice call over internet uses os little data?
+- Why are music files so large when a voice call over internet uses so little data?
 [Issue 45]